 If your complaint goes to court, the bank can always be ordered to issue a refund to you.
 However, this option does come with inherent risk, so it’s important to consult a reputable lawyer before taking any action.

-Assuming the court rules against you and the circumstances surrounding the lawsuit, there is the possibility that a judgment can be recorded on your credit history, an event almost as detrimental as the vehicle repossession.
+Assuming the court rules against you and the circumstances of the lawsuit, there is the possibility that a judgment can be recorded on your credit history, an event almost as detrimental as the vehicle repossession.
 Some state court systems require the loser (you in this scenario) to pay the court costs and lawyer fees, which adds to the total amount owed to the bank.

 The original repossession and judgment remain on your credit history as two separate items for seven years each.
 If you fail to repay the judgment, you could have a tax lien placed on your house or have your wages garnished.
 Make sure you have a strong case against the repossession before you follow this path.